Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Changelog ==
 == 1.3.2 ==
-* Made it compatible with WC Payments
+* Works with the new improved Join Now form in Chamber Dashboard Member Manager

 == 1.3.1 ==
 * Fixed some php warnings and notices